tiamatica/mutsu/docs/Configuration.md

 ### TestIncludePattern
 Default: `'^test|_test$'`

-Possible to modify to any regex filter.
+All function names that match the expression will be run when calling `RunTests`.
+This is possible to modify to any regex filter.

 ### CleanupIncludePattern
 Default: `'^cleanup'`